+8.8.1 In planning for new or existing transportation

+Figure 8-11: The rail corridors in Mississauga are shared by both freight and passenger trains, such as the GO train depicted above.
+The City recognizes these corridors as assets in the transportation system.

-- 8.8.1 In planning for new or existing transportation corridors, Mississauga will consider increased opportunities for moving people and goods by rail, where appropriate. - 8.8.2 Mississauga will cooperate with other levels of government and the railway companies in locating, planning, and designing new freight and passenger terminals, to ensure that such facilities are compatible with the transportation network and land use. - 8.8.3 Mississauga will cooperate with the appropriate authorities to provide adequate provision for safety in the planning, design and operation of rail facilities. - 8.8.4 The City will continue to construct road/rail grade separations to support a safe and efficient transportation system, and to maintain an adequate level of service on the road network.
+corridors, Mississauga will consider increased opportunities for moving people and goods by rail, where appropriate.

+8.8.2 Mississauga will cooperate with other levels of government and the railway companies in locating, planning, and designing new freight and passenger terminals, to ensure that such facilities are compatible with the transportation network and land use.

+8.8.3 Mississauga will cooperate with the appropriate authorities to provide adequate provision for safety in the planning, design and operation of rail facilities;

+8.8.4 The City will continue to construct road/rail grade separations to support a safe and efficient transportation system, and to maintain an adequate level of service on the road network.